miklevin/Pipulate.com/pipulate.md

 ### Your SEO Super-Powers Start Now

+This is the site that SEOs should have been introduced to on Day 1.
+If you're early in your career, congratulations!
+You'll run circles around the competition, able to do so much more with so much less.

 Are you finding good sample Python code for SEO or asking ChatGPT to write some for you, but you need a place to run it?
 First you need to polish the code to suit your needs, best accomplished in Jupyter Notebooks.
 Then you have to put